irshadshalu/CP-CPP/README.md

 * Text Search O(N)

-    Basically in lps[i] we have index where to reset in case of mismatch, then
+    Basically in lps[i] has the index where to reset in case of mismatch, then

         i = 0, j = -1;
         while(i < N) {